Laguna1989/obsidian_notes/Learnings/books/Derby - Agile Retrospectives.md

 ## Five Whys

 - Team members group in pairs or small groups to look at one specific issue.
 They as "why?" five times to get beyond habitual thinking.
+- Repeat the question "Why?"
+5 times to get to the root cause of a problem

 ## Fishbone